5 Ways Having an Instant Pot Can Save You Money

 It’s almost impossible to walk into a Target or Walmart without seeing an Instant Pot on display.
 If you get one as a gift, consider yourself lucky.
 Instant Pots have become very popular, with Amazon having record sales on them during Prime Day 2018, according to CNBC.

-These programmable pressure cookers retail between $70 to $99 and can be a great way to save time in the kitchen.
+These programmable pressure cookers are fairly affordable and can be a great way to save time in the kitchen.
 You can do anything from cooking rice and hot cereal to preparing full meals and steaming vegetables.
 There are also countless Instant Pot recipes that let you make great meals with little effort.

 But, can you save money using an Instant Pot?

 Yes, you can.
 This post shares how to use the Instant Pot for simple, delicious homemade cooking and keep more money in your pocket.

 How to Save Money with an Instant Pot

 Price aside, an Instant Pot helps save time in the kitchen and it also helps you save money.
 Here are five great ways having an Instant Pot saves you money.

 1. Bring Your Lunch to Work